 This volume of selected essays is both timely and necessary.
 Frampton is without question the most influential historian and critic of Modern and contemporary architecture in the world today.
 Though often written to address issues in earlier eras, the critical import of Frampton’s essays—if anything even more relevant today, and yet they are not available in an accessible format for university students and other readers coming to Frampton for the first time, nor do they allow the wider social, critical and historical force of Frampton’s work to be seen by those of outside of architecture.
 Covering a wide range of topics and areas—history and critical theory, critical modes, urban issues, and tectonics and critical resistance—he essays selected for the volume are well balanced as a group while also working together to reinforce and strengthen the overall understanding of Frampton’s cultural and political criticism and historical revelations, and its interrelated and integrated character.
 Together they provide both an overview of Frampton’s definitive theoretical and critical statements and they offer models of remarkable critical acuity and historical force.

-Architecture as Cultural Criticism is a collection of some of Kenneth Frampton’s key papers in the history and criticism of modern architecture, (including a number which are now all but inaccessible for readers).
+Architecture and the Public World is a collection of some of Kenneth Frampton’s key papers in the history and criticism of modern architecture, (including a number which are now all but inaccessible for readers).
 But the focus of the book is not architecture per se or even architectural criticism, but the exploration of how the historical and critical understanding of architecture and urbanism can also be a crucial mode of historical, social and political criticism.

 One of the methodologically and theoretically sophisticated historians working in the United States since Meyer Schapiro in the 1930s, the confinement of the publication of Frampton’s work to the architectural realm, has restricted understanding of his wider achievement as a historian and belied full understanding of the methodological richness of his approach.